kintone-labs/cli-kintone/README.md

 cli-kintone is a command line utility for exporting and importing kintone App data.

-> ⓘ cli-kintone renewal version was released as version 1.
+> We released cli-kintone version 1.0.0 on 24 October 2022.
+If you want to use it, please check [at here.](https://github.com/kintone/cli-kintone)
-If you use cli-kintone v0 of this repository, check the [new version repository](https://github.com/kintone/cli-kintone).
+Currently, the mainstream is v1.
+We will stop the maintenance of v0 in the near future.

 ## Version